gsoft-inc/sg-orbit/README.md

 By default, the packages and the website are installed.

-To only install the packages, instead use the following command:
+To only install the packages, instead, use the following command:

 ```bash
 yarn bootstrap:pkg